 As this year comes to an end, I find myself reflecting on change.
 It’s the one thing in life you can count on.
 As an artist, the struggle comes from a desire to grow, yet remain true to your original passion.
 When you take your art and create a business from it, you are always balancing the needs of your client with the needs of the artist.
-There are compromises and a fear to keep it safe.
+There are compromises and a deep-seated fear to keep it safe.
 Spend too much time in the safe places and you stop growing.

 How many musicians have struggled for decades to get that first album out, a true masterpiece and then struggle with expanding their sound and not lose their audience along the way?
 Pressured to create more music using the same formula that worked the first time.
 Some musicians reach past these limits and become legends, icons of talent.
 Others play it safe and become one hit wonders or put out albums that always sound the same.